emagiz/emdocs/mds/microlearning/novice-create-your-transformations-xml-to-json.md

 <p align="center"><img src="../../img/microlearning/novice-create-your-transformations-xml-to-json--system-message-named-root.png"></p>

-Regardless whether the root of your output JSON message is named you also don't need to forget to define your message format.
-This can be done on system level (in case all communication happens in JSON) or it can happen on system message level.
-On system message level you have a button called Change message format which you can press while being in "Start Editing Mode".
+Regardless of whether the root of your output JSON message is named you also don't need to forget to define your message format.
+This can be done on the system level (in case all communication happens in JSON) or it can happen on the system message level.
+On the system message level, you have a button called Change message format which you can press while being in "Start Editing Mode".
 This action will show a pop-up.
-In here you can switch between XML and JSON as message format.
+Here you can switch between XML and JSON as the message format.
 Ensure that the message format is JSON

 <p align="center"><img src="../../img/microlearning/novice-create-your-transformations-xml-to-json--change-message-format.png"></p>